-In this tutorial we will show you how to install and configure MongoDB on Debian 8 Jessie server.
+In this tutorial, we will show you how to install and configure MongoDB on Debian 8 Jessie server.
 For those of you who didn’t know, MongoDB is a NoSQL document-oriented database.
 Refers to a database with a data model other than the tabular format used in relational databases such as MySQL, PostgreSQL, and Microsoft SQL.
-MongoDB features include: full index support, replication, high availability, and auto-sharding.
-It is a cross-platform and it makes the process of data integration faster and much easier.
-Since it is free and open-source, MongoDB is used by number of websites and organizations.
+MongoDB features include full index support, replication, high availability, and auto-sharding.
+It is cross-platform and it makes the process of data integration faster and much easier.
+Since it is free and open-source, MongoDB is used by a number of websites and organizations.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation MongoDB on a Debian 8 (Jessie) server.
+I will show you through the step by step installation of MongoDB on a Debian 8 (Jessie) server.

 Install MongoDB on Debian 8 Jessie

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal: